-The plan seeks to be a comprehensive integrated mobility plan for public transportation services provided by Greenville Area Transit (GREAT).
+For the plan seeks to be a comprehensive integrated mobility plan for public transportation services provided by Greenville Area Transit (GREAT).
 The plan will intend to identify and address unmet needs of the community, while including an overview of the university, hospital, and rural general public transit systems for feasibility of coordination and/or consolidation.
 The plan will also provide a guide for improvements with the efficiency and effectiveness of service delivery, including route expansions/modifications.
 The plan should guide how to integrate the transit improvement options as part of the new Complete Streets policy and NCDOT's project prioritization process.

-Action Needed: Request the TAC approve the Resolution 2021-02-GUAMPO, adopting Amendment #2 of the FY 2021 PWP.
+Action Needed: Request the TCC recommend adoption of the Resolution 2021-02-GUAMPO adopting Amendment #2 of the FY 2021 PWP to TAC.